 Affordability is a big deciding factor for many international students when choosing a study destination.
 Luckily, you don’t have to choose between quality and affordability when you study in Canada.

-Out of all the popular study destinations such as the USA and Australia, Canada offers a wide range of study programs with reasonable tuition fees.
-An undergraduate program costs on average between CAD $13, 000 - $20, 000 and a master's degree ranges from CAD $17, 000 - $25, 000 annually.
+Of all the popular study destinations, such as the USA and Australia, Canada offers a wide range of study programs with reasonable tuition fees.
+An undergraduate program costs, on average, between CAD $13, 000 - $20, 000 and a master's degree range from CAD $17, 000 - $25, 000 annually.

 Get a Part-Time Job

-While tuition fees are your primary expenditure when you study abroad, there are other costs involved such as your accommodation and living expenses.
-The good news is that you don’t have to solely rely on your savings when you study in Canada.
-International students are allowed to work 20-hours per week during academic sessions and full-time during vacations.
+While tuition fees are your primary expenditure when you study abroad, other costs include accommodation and living expenses.
+The good news is that you don’t have to rely on your savings when you study solely in Canada.
+International students can work 20 hours per week during academic sessions and full-time during vacations.

-That means you can get a great part-time job to fund some (not all) of your expenses.
-Or simply earn pocket money to spend on concert tickets, camping trips with friends, and a daily cappuccino from Tim Hortons.
+That means you can get a great part-time job to fund some (not all) expenses.
+Or earn pocket money on concert tickets, camping trips with friends and a daily cappuccino from Tim Hortons.

 Apply for a Post-Graduate Permit

 What happens after you graduate with a medical degree in Canada?
 Head back home?
-You don’t have to when you have the incredible opportunity of staying and kick-starting your career right here in the Great North.
+You don’t have to when you have the incredible opportunity to stay and kick-start your career here in the Great North.
 A Post-Graduate Work Permit (PGWP) allows international students to work anywhere in Canada for up to 3 years!

 The Ultimate Canadian Experience